-All students are required to attend an orientation (in person or virtually) for the Division of OEH, which occurs at the beginning of the fall semester.
-Attendance at the RMCOEH orientation is also required for all ERC-funded trainees and recommended for all students.
+All students are required to attend orientation, which occurs at the beginning of the fall semester.
+Attendance at the RMCOEH/OEH orientation is also required for all ERC-funded trainees, and all other students are encouraged to participate.

 The following forms and trainings are required to be completed by all students as soon as possible upon enrollment: